| |

 Tying The Poles

 Tie the poles together tightly with twine, taking care to loop around the poles and make them very secure.
-If your children are younger, or more active you might want to pre-drill a hole through each pole at the top and thread the twine through the holes to make it even more stable.
+We did it the easy way and used just twine to hold the tent firmly together.
+If your children are younger, or more active you might want to get out the power tools and pre-drill a hole through each pole at the top with a drill bit and thread the twine through the holes to make it even more stable.
 Note that birch poles are a little heavier than dowel which these tents are often made of, so you want to take extra care to make sure it’s secure so a little one is never hurt from the poles falling.

 diy reading tent